EricTAIF/-ILAND/README.md

 DOWNLOAD .WAV IN REPO OR LISTEN HERE TO SWEDISH PODCAST (AI GENERATED) ON THE REPORT [PODCAST](https://youtu.be/LmIoK-tPHKI)

+## Architecture
+Core problem is identity and trust or reputation-system.

-## 🧠 Core Functions for an AI-Driven Microstate
+### 🧠 Core Functions for an AI-Driven Microstate

 | **Domain**               | **Function Needed**                            | **Automation Potential** | **AI Technologies Needed**                                    |
 |--------------------------|------------------------------------------------|---------------------------|----------------------------------------------------------------|